We know you’re doing everything to set your child up for success. We’ve built a step-by-step guide on how to prepare your kid for the Ivy League.

 Take a look at our free college prep checklists below for middle and high schoolers.

-A college admissions consultant can help boost your child’s chances of admission to any school they choose.
-Consultants understand the nuances of college admissions processes at top-ranked schools and ensure your child’s application is tailored to what they seek in applicants.
+Our Ivy League admissions consulting can help boost your child’s chances of admission to any school they choose.
+Our former admissions officers understand the nuances of Ivy League admissions processes at top-ranked schools and ensure your child’s application is tailored to what they seek in applicants.

 Because acceptance rates at Ivy League schools are historically low, anything highlighting their candidacy can help.

-The key to choosing extracurriculars for Ivy Leagues is pursuing your genuine interests both in and out of school.
+The key to choosing extracurriculars for the Ivy League is pursuing your genuine interests both in and out of school.
 You want to demonstrate your unique qualities through your extracurriculars.
 For example, an interest in team sports demonstrates teamwork, resilience, discipline, and time management skills.

 You could also get your child involved in community outreach.
 Volunteering is a great way to serve your local community and show Ivy League schools that your child is caring, compassionate, and willing to help those less fortunate.